BDC Hamburger Icon

 Here are a few ways retailers can take advantage of forecasting platforms:

 While The Weather Channel was the first to move into this market, hundreds of other companies are now in the business.
-Some of the most popular services and apps include Carrot Weather, Emergency: Alerts, NOAA Weather Radar Live, and 1Weather.
+Some of the most popular services and apps include Carrot Weather, Emergency: Alerts, NOAA Weather Radar Live and 1Weather.

 Did You Know?Did you know

-How does weather in general affect purchasing behavior?
+How does weather, in general, affect purchasing behavior?

-All weather conditions affect consumer purchasing behavior to some extent, but it varies according to the industry and circumstances.
+All weather conditions affect consumer purchasing behavior to some extent but it varies according to the industry and circumstances.

 FYIDid you know

-As the various theories about the cold weather effect indicate, consumer behavior isn’t an exact science.
-However, researchers know that emotions often drive purchases, so it’s essential to emotionally connect with customers.
+As the various theories about the cold weather effect indicate, consumer behavior isn't an exact science.
+However, researchers know that emotions often drive purchases, so it's essential to connect emotionally with customers.

 5 tips for making your business weatherproof